sergedev/finance-dashboard/README.md

 This dashboard is designed to work out of the box.
 If you encounter issues:
 1. Check the Troubleshooting section above
-2. Verify your CSV files match the required format
+2. Verify your Excel file has the three required sheets with correct column headers
-3. Check browser console for error messages
+3. Check browser console for error messages (press F12)
+4. Ensure you're opening the dashboard via a local server or directly in the browser

 ---

 **Remember**: Keep your financial data private.
-Never share your actual CSV files or commit them to public repositories.
+Never share your actual Excel file or commit it to public repositories.